ceri-num/git/exos/exo1.md

 __Question 1__: which git operation will you do first?

 {% hint style="warning" %}
-Yes, compiling someone's else code is difficult, you need to read the doc (if any), install the required dependencies, ...
+Yes, compiling someone else's code is difficult, you need to read the doc (if any), install the required dependencies, ...
+So, help your users: document, provide compilation scripts, ...
 {% endhint%}

 {% hint style="info" %}